 Despite the upsides, calcium batteries should still be charged with an appropriate battery charger if not used regularly.
 If you’re going to use it as a deep cycle battery, it’s best to hook up a charger designed for calcium batteries to get the most out of its lifespan.

 Need extra battery advice?

-Call our motoring advice helpline, available from Monday to Friday 9am to 5pm.
+Call our auto advice helpline, available from Monday to Friday 9am to 5pm.

 Last updated August 2021